GavinNL/gfg/README.md

 The Executor will manage generating all the internal data such as images/framebuffers/renderPasses/etc

+For example, this is the render graph for performing a 2-pass gaussian blur.

 # Dependences

 If using GFG with OpenGL, the [glbindings](https://github.com/cginternals/glbinding) library is used for typesafe OpenGL calls.